HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ## Introduction

 Back in 2019, <a hreflang="en" href="https://www.greenit.fr/environmental-footprint-of-the-digital-world/">GreenIT.fr estimated that there were 34 billion pieces of equipment and 4.1 billion internet users</a>.
-As such, the digital world's contribution to humanity's carbon footprint may represent roughly 4% of primary energy consumption and Greenhouse Gas emissions, as well as 0.2% of water consumption and 5.5% of electricity consumption.
+As such, the digital world's contribution to humanity's carbon footprint may represent roughly 4% of primary energy consumption and greenhouse gas emissions, as well as 0.2% of water consumption and 5.5% of electricity consumption.

 Another significant indicator is its contribution to the depletion of abiotic resources ("not alive" resources, such as metals).
 All the devices we use need materials in order to be produced.
-As such, it is considered that the manufacture of user equipment is the most important source of environmental impact (followed by the end of life of equipment, most of them not being recycled at all).
+As such, the manufacture of user equipment is considered the most important source of environmental impact.
+This is followed by the end of life of equipment as most of them not being recycled at all.
 It is way more impactful than data centers, the network or even the usage of user equipment.
-Despite the efforts from some manufacturers, it should only get worse in the coming years because of the depletion of some required materials (indium, copper, gold, etc).
+Despite the efforts from some manufacturers, it will likely only get worse in the coming years because of the depletion of some required materials (indium, copper, gold, etc).

-The previously mentioned study from GreenIT.fr states that the overall impact of digital services has been steadily increasing for years and could be doubling or tripling between 2010 and 2025.

-If we want to avoid or at least mitigate this, we should reduce the number of connected devices that we own and keep each of them for as long as possible (repairing rather than buying).
+The previously mentioned study from GreenIT.fr states that the overall impact of digital services has been steadily increasing for years and could double or triple between 2010 and 2025.
+If we want to avoid—or at least mitigate–this, we should reduce the number of connected devices that we own and keep each of them for as long as possible: repairing rather than buying.
 This might sound tough because some devices, especially smartphones, seem to be aging quickly: the longer websites and applications take to load, the less a battery will last.

-What we can do about that is to reduce the impact of digital services (and change the way we think about digital services as being immaterial and environmentally friendly by default).
+What we can do about that is to reduce the impact of digital services and change the way we think about digital services as being immaterial and environmentally friendly by default.

-Considering all the data gathered, the Web Almanac sounds like the best place to assess the environmental impacts of websites as a whole.
+Considering all the data gathered, the Web Almanac sounds like a great place to assess the environmental impacts of websites as a whole.
 On this journey, we will also see how to reduce them through best practices and how widely these are already adopted.

 For this, we will differentiate:

-- Sobriety: implementing something only when needed.
+- Moderation: implementing something only when needed.
 It could be digital as a whole (do you really need connected diapers?), some functionality (are these social media feeds useful on your homepage?) or content (decorative images, videos, etc).
 Ask yourself if everything on your website is useful, used, usable (and reusable).
 - Efficiency: how you reduce the size and/or impact of what remains on your website after considering sobriety.
 For websites, this is mostly done through technical optimizations such as minification, compression, caching, etc.

 Some online activities to get started: